southgateai/academic-hugo/content/home/suffering.md

     color: ""
 ---

-<div class="fa-3x"><i class="fa-solid fa-head-side-virus fa-beat" style="--fa-beat-scale: 1.35;"></i></div><span>Yep you might think that pain stops you putting your hand into fire, and jumping off tall buildings but that doesn't wash.
-Your brain could just stop you from burning your hand by refusing to move it into the fire when you ask, or work like fear when it stops you from jumping off that building, with no suffering involved.</span>
+<div class="fa-3x"><i class="fa-solid fa-head-side-virus fa-beat" style="--fa-beat-scale: 1.35;"></i></div>

+Yep, you might think that pain stops you from putting your hand into a fire, or jumping off tall buildings but that doesn't wash.
+Your brain could just stop you from burning your hand by refusing to move it into the fire when you try, or work like fear when it stops you jumping off that building, with no suffering involved.

 So what is it for?
 If we're going to formulate a plan to avoid it, we'd like to find out.